Valve stem

-A valve stem is a self-contained valve which opens to admit gas to a chamber (such as air to inflate a tire), and is then automatically closed and kept sealed by the pressure in the chamber, or a spring, or both, to prevent the gas from escaping.
-They are most commonly used on automobile, motorcycle, and bicycle tires, but also for many other applications.
+A valve stem is a self-contained valve that opens to admit gas to a chamber (such as air to inflate a tire), and is then automatically closed and kept sealed by the pressure in the chamber, or a spring, or both, to prevent the gas from escaping.

+There are many types of valves, and they are most commonly used on automobile, motorcycle, and bicycle tires, but also for many other applications.
+The most common type is the Schrader valve, but some road bicycles with skinny tires instead use the Presta valve.

 Schrader

 Schrader valves consist of a valve stem into which a poppet valve is threaded with a spring attached.
-They are used on virtually all automobile and motorbike tires, and on wider rimmed bicycle tires.
+They are used on virtually all automobile and motorbike tires and on wider-rimmed bicycle tires.
 In addition to tires, Schrader valves of varying diameters are used in refrigeration and air conditioning systems, plumbing, engine fuel injection, suspension systems, and SCUBA regulators, allowing the user to remove and attach a hose while in use.

-The Schrader valves in the fuel injector rail of many automobiles is used as a quick and easy point to check fuel pressure or connect an injector cleaner cartridge.
+The Schrader valves in the fuel injector rail of many automobiles are used as a quick and easy point to check fuel pressure or connect an injector cleaner cartridge.